marcin-wosinek/blog/index.md

 I'm really exicted about 'put more logic in broser js' trend so mostly I speak about that stuff.
 I enjoy AngularJs framework for it's wonderful testability, out of the box two way bindings and directive - therefor most of my presentations are somewhere around AngularJs.

 ## Who am I?
-Poznań, Poland based IT specialist; since January 2013 meetup an conference speaker and self proclaimed Angular evengelist.
+Poznań, Poland based IT specialist; since January 2013 meetup an conference speaker and self proclaimed AngularJs evengelist.